 - Meet with Provost’s Office Staff (Joanne Cote Bonanno/Barbara Ritola) to discuss overall process/timeline

-- Prepare Program Announcement according to State Guidelines
+- Prepare Program Announcement according to State of New Jersey Program Announcement (PA) Guidelines

-- Engage consultant for on-campus visit/review of program according to State Guidelines
+- Engage consultant for on-campus visit/review of program according to External Consultant Guidelines and Criteria

 - Prepare response to Consultant as part of program approval packet to be sent to the State

-- Prepare and submit new program budget worksheet to Provost Office (Nicola Sullivan)
+- Prepare and submit Budget Worksheet for New Programs to Provost Office (Wanda Diaz)

-- AFTER the consultant’s response is complete, THEN the program should begin its journey through the respective school/college curriculum committees
+- AFTER the consultant’s response is finalized, complete the New Undergraduate Program Proposal Form THEN the program should begin its journey through the respective school/college curriculum committees

 - Obtain approval at all internal school/college levels up to and including the Dean